Glenn Greenwald Net Worth 2024

 Donald Trump and Russian election interference

-Greenwald has criticized some of the policies of the Trump administration, saying, "I think the Trump White House lies more often.
+Greenwald has criticized some of the policies of the first Trump administration, saying, "I think the Trump White House lies more often.
 I think it lies more readily.
-I think it lies more blatantly."[104]
+I think it lies more blatantly."[105]

 During the Trump administration, Greenwald was a critic of the Democratic Party, alleging a double standard in their foreign policy: "Democrats didn't care when Obama hugged Saudi despots, and now they pretend to care when Trump embraces Saudi despots or Egyptian ones."[105]